mobi-css/getmobicss.com/src/docs/show-hide-on-mobile.md

 </p>
 ```

+## Hide on Mobile

-Element with `.hide-on-mobile` will hide on mobile:
+Element with `.hide-on-mobile` will hide on mobile and show on desktop:

 <p class="hide-on-mobile">
   This part will hide on mobile